greatng/42_ft_printf/README.md

 **How to use**
 1. run `make` to compile the library
-2. Include the library while compiling your program
+2. Include the library `libftprintf.a` while compiling your program.
+Don't forget to include header.